9 Enchanting First Snow Day Traditions will let you pick the perfect idea for your family to celebrate the start of a magical season.

 The first snow day of winter…there’s something simply amazing about seeing your surroundings becoming blanketed with white snow.

-Celebrating the first day of snow is a beautiful way to appreciate the season that slows our pace.
+Celebrating the first day of snow is a beautiful way to appreciate the season that slows down our pace of life.

 Instead of letting those first moments pass you by, why not create a family tradition celebrating the event?

 A new season should be celebrated for all it’s gifts to the world.
-Wooly mittens, hats and heavy layers fly out of cupboards and we find ourselves in a slower pace.
+Wooly mittens, hats and heavy layers fly out of cupboards and we find ourselves in this simple season of life.

 Here’s 9 Enchanting First Snow Day Traditions Worth Trying: